For Children

 Visit our Children’s Museum Today!

 Landis Valley’s homeschool program is a great way to supplement your history lesson, with classes that meet the PA State & Homeschool Educational Standards.
-Held every Thursday from February through mid-March, from 9 a.m. to 12:30 p.m., the program consists of six individual classes, each with a different topic.
+Held every Friday from February through mid-March, from 9 a.m. to 12:30 p.m., the program consists of three individual classes, each with a different topic.

 Field Trips

-We suggest making reservations a minimum of 3 months before you plan on coming, especially if you are interested in one of our Hands-on Workshops.
+We recommend making reservations at least 3 months in advance, especially if you are interested in one of our Hands-on Workshops.

 No, however, payment in full is due upon arrival by one check or credit card.